China is a truly unique country. It is really rich in culture and history with extremely friendly people, eager to embrace new visitors.

 Top Locations to Teach in China

-Many of the large cities in China, such as Beijing, Shanghai, Shenzhen and Guangzhou, (hyperlink each to our Cities page or directly to each city page?) are diverse and metropolitan in nature.
+Many of the large cities in China, such as Beijing, Shanghai, Shenzhen and Guangzhou, are diverse and metropolitan in nature.
 The pace of living is fast so you should expect lots of pedestrians, traffic and hustle and bustle.
 There is a real energy to these places.
 For example, Shanghai is often compared to New York, thanks to its international feel and great nightlife.
 Beijing, on the other hand, is just a bit more relaxed and has more tourists but both offer an amazing living experience.

 For the average Chinese person, city life consists of a typically long work day of up to 12 hours.
 For relaxation, they enjoy shopping and the ever-popular ‘karaoke’.
 More and more people from rural areas are moving to the cities, and approximately 20 million Chinese move to urban areas each year.
 Chinese cities are an ever-changing phenomenon with some streets becoming unrecognisable in the space of just 6 months.